naiyerasif/site/blog/2019-07-08-persisting-and-querying-documents-with-mongo-repository.md

 ---
-title: Persisting and querying data with MongoRepository
+title: Persisting and querying documents with MongoRepository
-path: persisting-and-querying-data-with-mongorepository
+path: persisting-and-querying-documents-with-mongorepository
 date: 2019-07-08
-updated: 2019-07-08
+updated: 2019-08-17
 author: [naiyer]
-summary: Save objects and query them using MongoRepository interface of Spring Data MongoDB
+summary: Save documents with MongoRepository interface and fetch them using query methods
 tags: ['guide', 'spring-data', 'mongodb']
 ---

 ## Intent

-The intent of this guide is to save objects and query them using `MongoRepository` interface provided by Spring Data MongoDB.
+The intent of this guide is to save mongoDB documents with `MongoRepository` interface provided by Spring Data and run `find` queries using query methods.

 ### Setup

 > This guide uses
 > - Java 12
 > - Spring Boot 2.2.M4
-> - MongoDB 4
+> - mongoDB 4

 Before getting started, make sure that a mongoDB instance is available to persist your data.
 You can use [docker-compose.yml](https://github.com/Microflash/springtime/blob/master/spring-data-mongo-repository/docker-compose.yml) to launch an instance on Docker by executing the following command: